Reformed Evangelical Anglican Church of South Africa: 1938–present

 From the mid-1980s onwards, discrimination in its constitution, national structure and practices were "systematically removed".
 This included the passing at their 1985 synod of a statement that included the phrase: "Synod totally rejects discrimination on grounds of colour, sex or race as contrary to the Bible."
 In a 1999 statement to the Truth and Reconciliation Commission, future presiding bishop Frank Retief suggested the denomination's perceived support of apartheid was the result of a number of issues: believing government propaganda, its objection to liberation theology, and that they should remain "a-political" to concentrate on growing their small denomination.
 He also claimed that senior leaders had met with both P. W. Botha and F. W. de Klerk when they served as State President of South Africa to "express concern about the wrongs in south Africa" but hid these from local leadership and their congregations which "reinforced the view that we were supporters of the government and not critics".

 On 25 July 1993, St James Church Kenilworth was attacked by the armed wing of the Pan Africanist Congress.
 Eleven were killed but the three attackers were later granted amnesty by the Truth and Reconciliation Commission.

 In 2004, the church was described as "most theologically conservative evangelical denomination in South Africa".

-At Synod 2013 The Church of England in South Africa voted to change its trading name to The Reformed Evangelical Anglican Church of South Africa, REACH-SA.
+At Synod 2013 The Church of England in South Africa voted to change its official operating name to The Reformed Evangelical Anglican Church of South Africa, REACH-SA.
 At Synod 2014 Desmond Ingelsby resigned as the presiding bishop due to bad health.
 Synod appointed several bishops to do the work of the presiding bishop until a presiding bishop was appointed.
 Glen Lyons was appointed the Chairman of the group.